Automated Side-Channel Analysis of Cryptographic Protocol Implementations: Methodology

 Observation $\opc{\fstlangcol{a}}$ exposes the label of the $\birsymb$ block, which corresponds to the program counter, $\cnd{\nodecond,\fstlangcol{a_1},\fstlangcol{a_2}}$ reveals the outcome of the conditional branch's condition and exposes the addresses of each branch, and $\ld{\fstlangcol{a}}$/$\st{\fstlangcol{a}}$ exposes the address operand of $\fstlangcol{load}$/$\fstlangcol{store}$ instructions.
 All other instructions are considered non-leaking and emit the empty observation $\oempty$.

 Depending on the observation models ($ \ctobsmodel$, $ \specobsmodel $, or any other), the observations assigned to each $ \birsymb $ block can be either normal or shadow observations (see~\cref{sec:background:sc}).
-For instance, take the last line in~\cref{fig:shadowobs}, the $ \specobsmodel $ observation annotated to the $ \birsymb $ block of the corresponding assembly code is $ \ld{\mathsf{x2}^\star} $.
+E.g., take the last line in~\cref{fig:shadowobs}, the $ \specobsmodel $ observation annotated to the $ \birsymb $ block of the corresponding assembly code is $ \ld{\mathsf{x2}^\star} $.
+Our observation instrumentation is not formally proved sound against a given observational model, but it closely follows (we reused partially) the Scam-V framework, whose validation against real hardware is established.

 Compared to other platforms, Scam-V implements a more detailed observation of $\fstlangcol{load}$ and $\fstlangcol{store}$ statements.
 While we simplify the presentation, we preserve the same level of granularity.